rolandixor/anole/README.md

 - **Head:** always visible.
 Recommended for navigational content.
 - **Body:** sits below the head, centered on the page.
 Recommended for main content.
 - **Tail:** optional, recommended for author info and links.
 Can optionally replace the head, to be used for navigation.

+#Requirements:
+- Lato fonts (might be included).
+Required for default theme, other themes may use other fonts.